kataras/neffos.js/README.md

 ## Install Definition File

-`neffos.d.ts` definition file for javascript developers is part of the [DefinitelyTyped](https://www.npmjs.com/package/@types/neffos.js).
+The definition file for javascript developers is part of the [DefinitelyTyped](https://www.npmjs.com/package/@types/neffos.js).

 ```sh
 $ npm i @types/neffos.js
 ```

-This libray is written in [Typescript](https://www.typescriptlang.org/) and the `neffos.d.ts` definition file is part of the `npm install`.
+This libray is written in [Typescript](https://www.typescriptlang.org/) and the [types/index.d.ts](./types/index.d.ts) definition file is part of the `npm install`.
 The library offers full documentation of all of its exported methods.
 Tools like [VS Code](https://code.visualstudio.com/) supports syntax highlighting and autocompletion while typing.
 The definition file can be very helpful mostly for Pure JavaScript developers.

 ## Documentation